 Before I started Financial Samurai, I clearly remember thinking it would be relatively easy to create a reputable personal finance site because I was reading so much garbage on the web by authors who had minimal to no financial background or experience.

 Circa 2008 there was a NYT bestseller by Ramit Sethi called, “I Will Teach You To Be Rich,” at Barnes & Noble by a recent college grad with no job.
-I thought to myself, America is awesome because anything is possible!
-What I’ve learned since meeting Ramit, who readily admits the book’s title is spammy, is that it’s all about marketing.
+How is this possible?
+Then I thought to myself, America is awesome because anything is possible!
+Marketing often trumps substance.

 The second reason why fake news exists is due to the enablers.
 More specifically: Facebook.